 - Lack of sleep.
 If you're sleeping less at night or if your sleep is frequently interrupted, you may experience fatigue.

 - Poor nutrition.
-In order to work efficiently, you need the energy that a healthy diet provides.
-When you have cancer, changes can occur in your need for and ability to process nutrients.
-These changes can lead to poor nutrition, resulting in fatigue.
-For example, you may need more nutrients than usual or you may not be able to process nutrients adequately.
-You may also take in fewer nutrients if your appetite wanes or if treatment side effects, such as nausea and vomiting, make it difficult to eat.
+In order to work efficiently, your body needs the energy that a healthy diet provides.
+When you have cancer, your body may need more nutrients than usual.
+But it can be hard to take in enough nutrients if treatment side effects, such as nausea and vomiting, make it difficult to eat.

 - Medications.
 Certain medications, such as pain relievers, can cause fatigue.